Expanding Access to Healthcare & Investing in Public Health

 The Governor prioritized funding to ensure Pennsylvanians have access to the recovery support services they need:

-Awarded almost $9 million in grants by the Department of Drug and Alcohol Programs from the historic opioid settlement spearheaded by then-Attorney General Josh Shapiro to four counties to establish and expand services for individuals with mental health and substance abuse disorders.
+Awarded almost $9 million in grants via the Department of Drugs and Alcohol Programs from the historic opioid settlement spearheaded by then-Attorney General Josh Shapiro to four counties to establish and expand services for individuals with mental health and substance abuse disorders.

 An icon of a medical bed with a plus sign above it.

-Governor Shapiro secured vital funding to ensure Pennsylvanians receive high-quality healthcare services and our essential workers are properly paid:
+Governor Shapiro secured vital funding to ensure Pennsylvanians receive high-quality healthcare services:

 A photograph of Governor Josh Shapiro signing a bill in front of a cheering crowd.